Can a WiFi Owner See What Sites I Visit on My Phone?

 Use a VPN (Virtual Private Network)

-A virtual private network (VPN) that offers strong encryption like AES-256 data scrambling is the most surefire way to keep a WiFi owner from seeing your browsing history.
+A virtual private network (VPN) with strong encryption (for example, AES‑256) is an effective way to keep a WiFi owner from viewing your browsing destinations and content.

 Check out your ISP and Online status Who is my ISP: Quick ISP Checker